The Mellby model

-HOW MELLBY GÅRD GENERATES LONG-TERM VALUES
+HOW MELLBY GÅRD GENERATES LONG-TERM VALUE

 Mellby Gård is a family-owned, long-term investor that endeavours to preserve the entrepreneurial spirit of its portfolio companies.
 A basic part of the business model is to be the largest shareholder in each company.
-That affords us suitable opportunities to set the strategic agenda and assume overall responsibility for the company’s development.
+Being that affords us suitable opportunities to set the strategic agenda and assume overall responsibility for the company’s development.

 LONG-TERM OWNERSHIP WITHOUT REGARD TO EXIT